anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 13. Click **Save**.

 Tokens expire every 365 days.
 The token is essential to viewing and managing your devices in the Intune for Education portal.
 You must renew it yearly. <link to article>

+### Sync managed devices
+Now that Intune has permission to manage your Apple School Manager devices, sync the Intune service with the Apple service to view a list of your managed devices in Intune.
+1. Sign in to Intune for Education.
+2. Click **Tenant settings** > **iOS Device MAnagement** > **DEP Tokens**.
+3. Click on any of the listed tokens.
+4. A blade appears from the right.
+Click **Sync device list**.

+Devices that appear in the list are ready for enrollment.
+When you power on a listed device, it will enroll itself in Intune management.

 ## Configure VPP tokens